giuseppemorelli/Vagrant-LAMP/README.md

 3) change Vagrantfile - section config.vm.synced_folder to sync your project folder

-4) run 'vagrant up'
+4) run `vagrant up`

-5) make your configuration on vagrant machine entering by run 'vagrant ssh'
+5) make your configuration on vagrant machine entering by run `vagrant ssh`

-6) have fun!
+6) have fun and happy coding!

 ## OS and base box